OWASP/CheatSheetSeries/cheatsheets/Deserialization_Cheat_Sheet.md

 #### General Precautions

-Microsoft have stated that the `BinaryFormatter` type is dangerous and cannot be secured.
+Microsoft has stated that the `BinaryFormatter` type is dangerous and cannot be secured.
 As such, it should not be used.
+Full details are in the [BinaryFormatter security guide](https://docs.microsoft.com/en-us/dotnet/standard/serialization/binaryformatter-security-guide).

 Don't allow the datastream to define the type of object that the stream will be deserialized to.
 You can prevent this by for example using the `DataContractSerializer` or `XmlSerializer` if at all possible.